gastropoda/ingo.js/README.md

 ... then browse to http://localhost:8000/

 Serving over http is necessary for loading of the game files with AJAX from "the server".

+## Spikes

+### 1. proof of concept

+Draw the board with some stones and symbols.

+Bring together the framework, drawing library and initial understanding of what is necessary

+### 2. SGF browser

+Load SGF and browse it